Union Budget proposals evoke mixed reaction in J&K - www.lokmattimes.com

 Union Budget proposals evoke mixed reaction in J&K

-Srinagar, Feb 1 Union Budget proposals presented by Finance Minister Nirmala Sitharaman on Saturday produced mixed reactions in ...
+Srinagar, Feb 1 Union Budget proposals presented by Finance Minister Nirmala Sitharaman have produced mixed reactions in Jammu ...

-Srinagar, Feb 1 Union Budget proposals presented by Finance Minister Nirmala Sitharaman on Saturday produced mixed reactions in Jammu and Kashmir.
+Srinagar, Feb 1 Union Budget proposals presented by Finance Minister Nirmala Sitharaman have produced mixed reactions in Jammu and Kashmir.

 Javid Ahmad Bhat, Kashmir Chamber of Commerce and Industry President, told IANS, "Ours is a mixed reaction to the Budget proposals.
 The total allocation has come down from last fiscal whereas we were expecting at least a 10 per cent increase in the Jammu and Kashmir Budget, but we are disappointed that this fiscal allocation is less than last."